iszczesniak/cpp/containers/index.md

 structures, are called **containers** in C++.
 A container:

 * is a *generic* data structure,

 * stores elements of any type,

 * stores elements only of a single type,

-* stores elements by value, not by reference.
+* stores elements by value, not by reference,

+* can grow or shrink dynamically (i.e., at run-time).

 Containers are complemented by iterators and algorithms.
 The iterator is a generalization of a pointer.
 Algorithms, such as `std::sort`,